In this article, we will see how to count consecutive rows in SQL. This is one of the most important and commonly used real-time SQL concepts.

 Use of preceding and following to count consecutive occurrences

-That is why the first row count is 2 .
-Similarly for the last row you will have only preceding row and no following row.
-So the count would be 2 for last row.
+That is why the first-row count is 2.
+Similarly, for the last row, you will have only preceding row and no following row.
+So the count would be 2 for the last row.

 When you are in the middle row you will have preceding row and following row.
-So here your count will be three.
+So here your count will be 3.

-Say for example you are using unbounded preceding and unbounded following means your count will 3 for all three rows as given in the below diagram.
+Say for example you are using unbounded preceding and unbounded following means your count will be 3 for all three rows as shown in the below diagram.

 I hope you are clear up to here.

 Not only the SQL count max occurrences.
 You can modify your query accordingly for the following.